jeancochrane/recurse/docs/rnn-notes.md

 #### Backward path

 - Missing piece: Loss function for learning the appropriate weights
-    - Negative log probability that the model assigns to the correct output
+    - Negative log probability that the model assigns to the correct output:

 ```python
 loss = -log(P(S))